Galactic Geology: Probing Time-Varying Dark Matter Signals with Paleo-Detectors: Signal Modeling

-In Fig.~\ref{Fig:sigs} we show the track length spectrum induced by a {\it single}\footnote{We use the kinematic parameters from the first line of Table~\ref{tab:crossings} for definiteness.} dark disk crossing in a paleo-detector (purple dash-dotted line) for $m_\chi\disk = 100\,\mathrm{GeV}$, $\SIDDdisk = 10^{-43}\,\mathrm{cm}^{2}$, and $\Sigma\disk = 10\,M_\odot/\mathrm{pc}^2$.
+In Fig.~\ref{Fig:sigs} we show the track length spectrum induced by a {\it single}\footnote{We use the kinematic parameters from the first line of Table~\ref{tab:crossings} for definiteness.} dark disk crossing in a paleo-detector (purple dash-dotted line) for $m_\chi\disk = 100\,\mathrm{GeV}$, $\SIDDdisk = 10^{-43}\,\mathrm{cm}^{2}$, and $\Sigma\disk = 10\,M_\odot/\mathrm{pc}^2$ (see also Fig.~\ref{Fig:timevar} for an illustration of the time dependence of the dark disk signal).
 Note that, as discussed previously, the tracks produced by DM in a dark disk are much shorter than those from the MW halo (shown by the green solid line in Fig.~\ref{Fig:sigs}) because the relative speed of the Solar System with respect to the rest frame of the dark disk, $v_\odot\disk$, is much smaller than the relative speed of the Solar System with respect to the MW halo rest frame, $v_\odot\MW$.
 In particular, the tracks induced by crossing the dark disk are so short for this particular choice of parameters that the corresponding track length spectrum does not appear in the left panel of Fig.~\ref{Fig:sigs}, which shows the low-resolution scenario.\footnote{This is due to our conservative cut, removing all tracks with true length $x_T' < \sigma_{x_T}/2$.} Thus, we can already see that the high-resolution readout scenario is much better suited to searching for a signal induced by a dark disk than the low-resolution scenario.